aelizbarashvili/KartuVerbs/README.md

 Number of verbal-noun classes:
 493

+form
+    Inflected Georgian verb form.

+tense_in_paradigm
+    Tense within the verb paradigm.

+person
+    Grammatical person.

+number
+    Grammatical number.

+...

+id
+    Identifier of the common-root group in the source CLARINO data.

+sub_id
+    Original paradigm identifier in the source data.
+    During preprocessing its suffix is extracted and used as the model feature sub_id.

+vn
+    Verbal noun; target variable of the classifier.

 # KartuVerbs project

 The KartuVerb database comprises data pertaining to inflected Georgian verbs and their associated characteristics.
 The data is stored in a CSV file, with information organized into the following fields: